 Seminar with Malian civil society organizations

-This seminar will constitute a formal launch of the project in Mali as well as a networking occasion for civil society organizations involved in the project.
-Presentations and a panel discussion will focus on the history of the peace process in Mali and the way forward.
+This seminar constituted a formal launch of the project in Mali as well as a networking occasion for civil society organizations involved in the project.
+Presentations and a panel discussion focused on the history of the peace process in Mali and the way forward.

 28-29 November 2013, Bamako, Mali

 Workshop for field researchers

 This workshop, hosted by Conascipal and held in collaboration with the SIPRI team, brought together field researchers participating in the project to prepare for the conduct of field research in Mali.